gupadovezi/gupadovezi/README.md

 🎓 Master’s student in Physiotherapy at the University of São Paulo (UNICID)
 💻 Computer Science undergraduate student with a focus on health technology
-🔬 Researcher in musculoskeletal health, evidence-based practice, and systematic reviews
+🔬 Researcher in Artificial Intelligence, musculoskeletal health, evidence-based practice, and systematic reviews
 🧠 Developer of AI-powered tools for clinical research and data extraction
 📊 Currently exploring NLP and data science to automate and enhance evidence-based healthcare